 Before You Go Out on Your PWC

-Although a personal watercraft (PWC) is considered an inboard vessel and operators must follow the same rules and requirements that apply to other vessels, there are additional, specific considerations for the PWC operator.
+Although a personal watercraft (PWC) is considered an inboard vessel and operators must follow the same rules and requirements that apply to other boats, there are additional, specific considerations for the PWC operator.

-Operating a personal watercraft carries the same responsibilities as operating any other vessel.
+Operating a personal watercraft carries the same responsibilities as operating any other boat.
 Before taking your PWC out on the water, you should:

 - Read and understand the owner's manual.